Open-MBEE/mms-rdf/README.md

  - `local.data` - build the data graph locally as a Turtle file

 Modifying contents of the remote triplestore:
- - `remote.clear.vocabulary` - clear the remote vocabulary graph
+ - `remote.clear.vocabulary` - clear the vocabulary graph from the remote triplestore
  - `remote.upload.vocabulary` - upload the local vocabulary graph file to the S3 bucket
  - `remote.update.vocabulary` - load the vocabulary graph from the S3 bucket into the triplestore
- - `remote.clear.data` - clear the remote data graph
+ - `remote.clear.data` - clear the data graph from the remote triplestore
  - `remote.upload.data` - upload the local data graph file to the S3 bucket
  - `remote.update.data` - load the data graph from the S3 bucket into the triplestore